Childhood & Early Life

 By the age of 20, he became the youngest driver in America to win the USAC Silver Crown and to win the season championship.
 This followed with a couple of more wins and he finished in the Top 3 in 22 out of 40 midget car events.

-In 1990, he met Hugh Connerty, who was the co-owner of Hooters restaurants, who helped him participate in the first Busch Race on October 20, 1990 in a stock car.
+In 1990, he met Hugh Connerty, who was the co-owner of Hooters restaurants, who helped him participate in the first Busch Race on October 20, 1990, in a stock car.
 He finished 39th in the race.

 In 1991 and 1992, he participated in the Busch Series and drove Ford Thunderbirds, with which he won the Rookie of the Year.
 The following year, he set a NASCAR record and made his Winston Cup debut.

 He began driving the No. 24 DuPont Chevrolet during the 1993 Winston Cup season and subsequently won a Daytona 500 qualifier.
-Due to the fact that he was one of the youngest participants, many doubted if he would be able to compete in the NASCAR, but he defied all odds and won his first victory at the Charlotte Motor Speedway, the longest race in the NASCAR circuit.
+Due to the fact that he was one of the youngest participants, many doubted if he would be able to compete in NASCAR, but he defied all odds and won his first victory at the Charlotte Motor Speedway, the longest race in the NASCAR circuit.
 He finished eighth overall in the 1994 Winston Cup season.

 In 1995, he saw his first NASCAR Winston Cup win by defeating 7-time champion, Dale Earnhardt.
 He won the season with eight poles and seven victories and a streak of four consecutive wins in the Daytona Southern 500 event.

 Although 1996 took off to a rocky start, Gordon made a comeback and went on to win ten races.
-He and his race team, achieved wins at a number of places around America and this initiated a three-year period of winning double-digit races.
+He and his race team achieved wins at a number of places around America and this initiated a three-year period of winning double-digit races.

 He won his first Daytona 500 in 1997 and became the youngest driver in history to have bagged the title.
-The same year, he won the Coca Cola 600 in Charlotte and won the prestigious, ‘Winston Million’.
+The same year, he won the Coca-Cola 600 in Charlotte and won the prestigious, ‘Winston Million’.
 He finished the season with 10 stunning victories and he set a record in 1998, winning the Winston Cup for the third time in a row.

 In 1999, he established the Gordon/Evernham Motorsports with his crew chief, Evernham.
-The team was sponsored by Pepsi for a short while and enjoyed great successes.
+The team was sponsored by Pepsi for a short while and enjoyed great success.
 Later, the race team was renamed to JG Motorsports.

 Gordon won his 50th career victory at the Talladega spring event in 2000.
 He then went on to win at Sears Point Raceway and Richmond and finished 9th in the season overall.